AceMoney Personal Finance Software Review

 The bills calendar feature is a nice touch that's not available in all desktop personal finance software.

 To enter a new financial transaction, click on the New Transaction button found on the left while using account registers.
-This brings up a window that allows you to enter the payee, the amount of the transaction, a check number and other details.
+It brings up a window that allows you to enter the payee, the amount of the transaction, a check number and other details.

 Home Page, Budgets, Investments and Downloads